A blog series on Shopper Marketing.

 By Cyndi Pyburn

 Two friends recently confessed their shopping sins to me.
 The first had dropped a whopping $1,600 on a Louis Vuitton handbag.
 That didn’t include the tax.
 My eyeballs ‘popped’ because she is typically very careful with her spending.
 The second, whose financial future is in jeopardy, spent copious amounts of money on clothing, shoes and accessories – all in one shopping trip!
 My eyeballs ‘rolled’ because this actually isn’t the first time.
-I, who am a fairly disciplined and conservative spender, thought “what the hell is going on with these two — what led to these crazy spending sprees?”Truth is “retail therapy” is alive and well.
+I, who am a fairly disciplined and conservative spender, thought “what the hell is going on with these two — what led to these outrageous spending sprees?”Truth is “retail therapy” is alive and well.
 Turns out according to a recent survey of 1,000 adults conducted by TNS Global (sorry again, American figures), 63.9% of women and 39.8% of men go shopping to improve their moods.
 The triggers:

 - 19.0% after a bad day at work